MDaemon Server v16.5 Release Notes

 with "User Unknown".
 This option is only available in MDaemon Private

 - MDaemon no longer accepts MAIL <forward-path> or RCPT <reverse-path>

 values which are enclosed in tick marks ( ' chars) or quote marks ( " chars).

 These forms are not in accord with the standards and although MDaemon accepted and

 tried to "fix" them in the past they end up causing problems for down-stream

 modules so they are now refused during the SMTP session.

-header in the message previews and external message views when the message
+to the message header in the message previews and external message views when the

 - Added icons for messages with valid DKIM signatures, messages decrypted